NLKNguyen/papercolor-theme/README.md

 ```

-See [DESIGN.md](https://github.com/NLKNguyen/papercolor-theme/blob/master/DESIGN.md) for full list of color names and meanings.
+See [DESIGN.md](https://github.com/NLKNguyen/papercolor-theme/blob/master/DESIGN.md) for more details and full list of color names.

 #### Currently available theme options